MakeSchool-Tutorials/Game-Of-Life-SpriteBuilder-Swift/P2-Game-Of-Life-UI/content.md

 >
 > ![image](./GOL-CenteredBackground.png)

+It's a good idea to design for multiple screen sizes from the start instead of going back to clean things up later.

 > [info]
 > You can test that the background is centered correctly by changing the resolution of the stage.
 That feature gives you a preview of how your game will look on different device types.
 Choose *Document > Resolution* to switch between *Phone Landscape* and *Phone Landscape (short)*:
 >